Erik-D-Mueller/Java-SpringMVC-Tool-Lending-Library-Software/README.md

 ### Datasource

 A Datasource has been configured that can be injected into your DAO objects.
 It connects to the database using the `capstone_appuser` database user.
+You can change the name of this database if you wish, but remember to change it here and in the `create-capstone-db.sh` script in the database folder.

 #### Database Transactions